alliance-genome/agr_infinispan_env/README.md

-# AGR Loader Environment Documentation
+# AGR Cacher Environment Documentation

 This repo follows the HubFlow conventions for releasing the versions of the code as specified here: [HubFlow](https://datasift.github.io/gitflow/)